-Next, measure the 2/3 cup of pumpkin into a small bowl.
+Next, measure 2/3 cup of the can of pumpkin into a small bowl.
 Using a paper towel, ‘blot’ the pumpkin repeatedly to remove the moisture.
 Canned pumpkin is made up of a significant amount of water and if there is too much liquid in this dough, it will have more of a batter consistency and once baked, will have a more ‘cakey’ texture.

 Continue to blot the pumpkin until the pumpkin has more of a matted texture.
 I went through about 5 select-a-size paper towels.
 There will still be moisture, but you should be able to see a slight difference in texture.

-In a large bowl, add the melted (and slightly cooled) butter, packed brown sugar, and granulated sugar.
-Hand mix until well combined, about 30-60 seconds.
-Make sure to scrape down the sides to incorporate all of the sugar.
+In a large mixing bowl, add the melted butter, packed brown sugar, and granulated sugar.
+Stir by hand until well combined, about 30-60 seconds.
+Make sure to scrape down the sides of the bowl to incorporate all of the sugar.
 Now add in the pumpkin and vanilla and mix in thoroughly.
 At this point, the dough will still be thin and grainy.

-Now you can add about half of your flour mixture and stir until almost combined.
+Now you can add about half of your flour mixture to the wet mixture and stir by hand until almost combined.
 Then add the remainder of your flour mixture and keep stirring!
 This will definitely take some arm strength, but keep going, I promise it will combine.